-HVAC system helps consumers achieve the desired temperature at home.
+The HVAC system provides customers with the option to maintain the right temperature in their home.
 It’s very useful for heating and cooling purposes.
-However, the HVAC system is one of the energy sucker appliances.
+However, the HVAC system is one the highest consumers of energy among other appliances.
 It consumes much more energy that may give costly bills if not used properly.

 Simple changes in air conditioning habits can save energy and money.
 Let’s see the ideal temperature on using HVAC systems and how much air conditioner affects energy costs.